The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 You may also order, online or by mail, copies of any document not sealed by Florida Statute, Probate Rule, Administrative Order or Court Order.
 The copies will be mailed to you upon receipt of the service fee of $1.00 per page.
 Please include a self-addressed, postage paid envelope with your payment, or to pay by credit card, use our online copy request service.

-Florida law gives the Court full latitude and discretion to set the estate bonds and delineates in Section 733.403(1) many factors that must be considered when setting these bonds.
-The following chart is prepared as an aid for the Court in setting bonds based upon an estate's gross value and other factors of that statute.
+Florida law gives the Court discretion to set the estate bonds and delineates in Section 733.403(1) many factors that must be considered when setting these bonds.
+In setting an appropriate bond, the Judge evaluates the circumstances of each case and considers the unofficial bond schedule developed many years ago by Judge Thomas E. Penick.
+Typically, the minimum bond set is $18,000 as that is the highest bond available for the minimum bond premium; i.e., it costs the same for a bond of $18,000 as it does for a bond of a lesser amount.
+The following chart is prepared as an aid for the Court in setting bonds based upon an estate's gross value and other statutory factors.

 A Guardianship is a legal arrangement under which a person (the guardian) has the legal right and duty to care for another (the ward) and his or her property.
 A guardian must be represented by an attorney.